Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Introduction

-In light of these limitations in the current literature, we develop a new approach based on a fused lasso regularization method on a graph for the estimation of piece-wise constant spatial intensity functions.
+In light of these limitations in the current literature, we develop a simple yet effective approach based on a fused lasso regularization method on a graph for the estimation of piece-wise constant spatial intensity functions.
 We propose penalties on regression coefficients to encourage sparsity on the differences among regression coefficients that are close in space.
+The fused lasso methods have gained increasing popularity owning to its flexibility of learning clustered structures.
+However, to our knowledge, there is limited work that has investigated its performance for point pattern data analysis.
+In addition, we extend the approach to a piece-wise constant coefficient spatial point process model when explanatory variables are available, to model the varying relationships between point patterns and covariates.
+We formulate the estimation problem into penalized Poisson-based and Logistic based composite likelihoods optimizations, for which we solve by an efficient proximal gradient algorithm.
+We tailor the algorithm to utilize spatial graph structures such that the method is applicable for dealing with large spatial point patterns.
+The choices of graphs play important roles in the modeling and computation of fused lasso problems.
 We consider various spatial graphs to represent spatial geometry of complex domains and compare their performance.
-In addition, we extend the approach to a piece-wise constant coefficient spatial point process model when explanatory variables are available, to model the varying relationships between point patterns and covariates.
-We formulate the estimation problem into a penalized optimization, for which we solve by an efficient proximal gradient algorithm.
-We tailor the algorithm to utilize spatial graph structures and parallel computations such that the method is applicable for dealing with large spatial point patterns.
 We also make a theoretical contribution by studying the asymptotic properties of the proposed estimator.
 Finally, we introduce this method to the analysis of the Western Australia accident data and the Toronto homicides data.
 The results of our analysis reveal several interesting clustering patterns of traffic accidents and the spatial crime distribution in relation to a number of key environmental, social, and economic variables.
+The R code is included as a supplementary file.

 The paper is organized as follows.
 In Section~\ref{sec:background}, we review the basic mathematical formulations and definitions of spatial point processes.
-We then introduce our method in Section \ref{sec:SVCI}, followed by the computation algorithm in \ref{sec:Computation}.
+We then introduce our method in Section \ref{sec:SVCI}, followed by the computation algorithm in \ref{sec:Computation} and theoretical results in \ref{sec:theory}.
 Sections \ref{sec:simulation} and \ref{sec:realdata} include the simulations to illustrate the model performance and the applications to the two real data sets.
-We offer conclusions in Section \ref{sec:conclusion}.
+We offer conclusions and discussions in Section \ref{sec:conclusion}.
+The proof of Theorem 1 and additional implementation details and numerical results are in Appendix.